 In such a case I might set up a shoot or go to an event expecting to make good later.
 There are no guarantees with this kind of work, so it’s important to be careful about what to choose.

 Are there any exceptions?

 Of course there exceptions to everything.
 I’ve met some fantastic performers who just can’t afford to pay and when I’m able to do so I’m happy to discuss alternatives.
+I’m also more likely to make an effort for someone who has consistently supported me over a long period of time than I am for a stranger.
 However, I’m a professional photographer and need this work to pay my bills.
 Also, agreeing totally different sets of rules every time I shoot an image or find myself with a different opportunity isn’t a sustainable or business-like thing to do.